 - Blood alcohol concentration of above 0.08 grams per 100 milliliters

-State prosecutors only need to prove one of these beyond a reasonable doubt, but they will usually try to prove all three of them.
+As noted above, intoxication is usually the contested element in any DWI trial across the state of Texas.
+State prosecutors only need to prove one of these three definitions of intoxication beyond a reasonable doubt, but they will usually try to prove all three of them.
 In cases in which there is not a chemical test, either a blood test or a breath test, the state is limited to challenging only loss of normal physical faculties, and loss of normal mental faculties.
-Prosecutors will attempt to prove loss of normal use of physical or mental faculties by the field sobriety tests, and by driving facts.
-If you were pulled over for weaving or drifting, they will argue that this shows loss of physical and mental faculties.
-The problem with this approach is that everyone is different, and all jurors know that everyone is different.
-What is normal for one person might not be normal for another person.
-It is very important for the defense lawyer to begin reminding the jury of this early on in voir dire.
+Cases that do not have a blood test or a breath test are rare, although they still do happen.
+Prosecutors will attempt to prove loss of normal use of physical or mental faculties by showing the video of the defendant performing the field sobriety tests, and by highlighting poor driving facts that led to the stop, if there are any.
+For instance, if you were pulled over for weaving or drifting, the state will argue that this shows loss of physical and mental faculties.
+The defense must counter this by showing making sure the jurors understand that the field sobriety tests can be difficult for anyone everyone, and that everyone is different, and everyone has different physical and mental abilities.
+This is something that all jurors know.
+Jurors know intuitively that everyone is different.
+What are normal physical faculties?
+What are normal mental faculties?
+What is normal for one person might not be normal for another person, but what is important is what is normal for whoever is on trial.
+This is a crucial point for the defense lawyer to make, and for the jury to understand.
+It is very important for the defense lawyer to begin reminding the jury of this early on in jury selection, and remind them again and again throughout the case.
+For any reasonable doubt case, this should be a central theme.
 A skilled DWI lawyer will not let the state get away with suggesting that everyone is the same.
 This is an essential tactic too humanizing both the person on trial as well as the defense lawyer.

 What is the CSI Effect?

-Because of how criminal justice is characterized on television, jurors expect to trust science.
-When jurors hear the word science or that something is scientific, they begin to trust the result as accurate and reliable.
+Because of how criminal justice is characterized on television, jurors expect to see flawless and clean scientific.
+On television, scientific evidence presented in courtrooms is tidy and perfect and wraps up within the hour.
+In reality, science is messy.
+This is because of the human element.
+For science to be admissible in Texas courtrooms, three factors must be satisfied: The underlying theory must be scientifically accepted and valid, the technique applying the theory must be acceptable and valid, and the technique must be applied in a valid and scientifically acceptable way.
+This third factor is always ripe for challenge because this is where the human element comes in, and humans are flawed beings who can be counted on to make mistakes.
+As explained below, the hallmark of science is being able to reproduce results.
+Reproduction is so important for accuracy and for validity.
+There is no trusting in science.
+Scientific data is about show me.
+But this is a fine point, and jurors do not know this.
+When jurors hear the word science or that something is scientific, they begin to trust the result as accurate and reliable by virtue of the fact that someone is testifying that it is accurate and reliable.
 This is something lawyers refer to as the “CSI effect.”
 If you don’t know, CSI stands for “Crime Scene Investigation,” and it is a very popular and long running tv show that shows prosecutors and forensic laboratory scientists meticulously and perfectly handling and presenting scientific evidence to juries.
 The scientific evidence, usually DNA or ballistics evidence, seals the case in the end, and proves beyond a shadow of a doubt the prosecution’s case.
 The CSI effect happens because of television crime shows like CSI.
 Laboratories performing forensic analysis for the government are not as sleek and sexy as they are presented on television, and there are several reasons for this.

 How Do Real Crime Labs Differ from CSI Crime Labs?